bld47282/moonshot/README.md

 # Howl

-A game made for Game Off 2020.
+A game about howling at the moon!

 ## About Howl

 Howl is written in Lua and uses the [LÖVE](https://love2d.org/) framework.
-It was produced for the [GAME OFF 2020](https://itch.io/jam/game-off-2020) competition.
+It was begun as an entry for the [GAME OFF 2020](https://itch.io/jam/game-off-2020) competition, but was continued as a personal project.

 ## License